 Q: Can I use another size baking pan that indicated?

 A: In most cases, yes.
-However smaller sized pans will bake faster so you’ll need to judge for yourself when testing for doneness.
-It’s impossible for me to know without actually re-testing the recipe in the size pan that you have, so follow any guidelines in the recipe for testing for doneness, including visual clues (“until the top is golden brown”) or “until a toothpick inserted into the center comes out clean.”
+Smaller sized pans will bake faster so you’ll need to judge for yourself when testing for doneness.
+It’s impossible for me to know without actually re-testing the recipe in the size pan that you have, so follow any guidelines in the recipe for testing for doneness, including visual clues, such as “until the top is golden brown” or “until a toothpick inserted into the center comes out clean.”

 Q: Can I freeze that?

 A: I rarely freeze things, mainly because I’ve found that very few things get better after a few weeks in the deep-freezer.
-I do freeze uncooked cookie, tart, and pie dough, but personally I don’t freeze baked goods once they’re been cooked for the reason mentioned above.
-(I also tend to forget about things in the freezer.)
+I do freeze uncooked cookie, tart, and pie dough, but generally I don’t freeze baked goods once they’re been cooked for the reason mentioned above.
+(I also tend to forget about things in there, and every year, my annual clean-out brings out all sorts of surprises.)
 So if you want to know if something can be frozen, I would say that “Yes”, just about anything can be frozen.
-(Usually two months is the maximum time things can be stored in the freezer and make sure anything you put in there is really well-wrapped; I use plastic wrap, then foil to secure it.)
+(Usually two months is the maximum time things should be stored in the freezer, to retain their flavor, and make sure anything you put in there is really well-wrapped; I use plastic wrap, then foil to secure it.)
 But know that you will likely not be as happy with the results after you pull it out of the freezer.

 Q: Can I refrigerate that?